ppy/osu-wiki/wiki/Tournaments/AOTS/ITBS_1/en.md

 ![ITBS logo](img/logo.jpg)

-The **Indonesian Taiko Beginner Showdown** (***ITBS***) was an beginner Indonesian double-elimination 1v1 osu!taiko tournament hosted by ::{ flag=ID }:: [Reen](https://osu.ppy.sh/users/3285139).
+The **Indonesian Taiko Beginner Showdown** (***ITBS***) was a beginner Indonesian double-elimination 1v1 osu!taiko tournament hosted by ::{ flag=ID }:: [Reen](https://osu.ppy.sh/users/3285139).
 Indonesian players ranked below #10,000 were able to participate.
-It was the first instalment of the Indonesian Taiko Beginner Showdown and part of the Indonesian Taiko Showdown series.
+It was the first instalment of the Indonesian Taiko Beginner Showdown and a part of the Indonesian Taiko Showdown series.

 ## Tournament schedule